shady-gang/shady/readme.md

 ## Language syntax

-The textual syntax of the language is C-like in that return types come first.
+The textual syntax of the language is C-like in that return types come shd_first.
 Variance annotations are supported.
 Overall the language is structurally close to SPIR-V and LLVM, very much on purpose.
 There is a 'front-end' (slim) variant of the IR that allows for mutable variables and using instructions as values.